 - Recommended for Moms-to-be

-There are so many Baddha konasana benefits, that it is not surprising it is recommended to expecting mothers as well.
-It improves blood circulation and also reinforces the pelvic floor, ensuring a smooth delivery.
+There are so many Baddha Konasana benefits, for expecting mothers as well.
+It improves their blood circulation and also strengthens the pelvic floor, ensuring a smooth delivery.

 - Healthy Reproductive Organs